Uni-NTFM: A Unified Foundation Model for EEG Signal Representation Learning: Introduction

-\textbf{2) Explicit and Unification Embedding of Spatial Topology:} Through a hierarchical \textit{Topological Embedding (TE)} scheme comprising brain-region level, intra-region electrode level, and absolute sequence position level, we inject a precise neural coordinate system into channels from different datasets, enabling it to perceive and reveal the brain's functional structure.
+\textbf{2) Montage Alignment via Topological Embedding:} To reconstruct the brain's geometry from different sensors, we introduce a hierarchical \textit{Topological Embedding (TE)} scheme.
+By encoding spatial semantics at the intra-region level, region level, and absolute sequence level, this mechanism injects a precise neural coordinate system into the latent space and aligns heterogeneous electrode montages onto a unified functional topography.

-\textbf{3) Functionally MoE-based Neural Transformer:} We replace the traditional FFN with a \textit{Mixture-of-Experts (MoE)} architecture.
-This design allows the model to dynamically route different signal patterns to functionally specialized expert subnetworks, and achieves fine-grained, specialized modeling of complex EEG components while efficiently scaling model capacity.
+\textbf{3) Functional Modularity with Sparse MoE:} We simulate the functional specialization and task decoupling of biological networks by replacing the dense FFN with a \textit{Mixture-of-Experts (MoE)} architecture.
+This design enables dynamic functional routing, where specific signal patterns are processed by specialized expert subnetworks to relieve interferences between different tasks.

-\textbf{4) Dual-domain Self-supervised Reconstruction Objective:} The loss function requires the model to simultaneously reconstruct two targets in masked autoencoding process: the time-domain reference features to maintain signal fidelity and the frequency-domain features to reflect rhythmic structures.
-This dual-domain supervised paradigm forces the model to learn universal principles of distinct patterns, thereby achieving highly generalized representation abilities.
+\textbf{4) Multi-view Self-Supervised Learning:} We propose a pre-training objective that forces the model to master the generative rules of neural activity.
+By simultaneously reconstructing the masked time-domain waveform patterns, frequency-domain spectral rhythms, and MoE auxiliary loss, this multi-view paradigm ensures that the model learns generalizable and robust representations of brain dynamics, rather than merely superficial features.

 We pre-trained Uni-NTFM on a massive corpus containing 28,000 hours of EEG recordings using our specifically designed dual-domain reconstruction self-supervised objective.
 Extensive experiments on downstream tasks robustly demonstrate the superiority of our new paradigm.
 Under a linear probing setting without any fine-tuning, the model already exhibits powerful general-purpose representation capabilities.
 After fine-tuned, Uni-NTFM's performance on public datasets across more than nine different BCI tasks not only comprehensively surpasses existing task-specific models but also significantly outperforms other mainstream foundation models.